 Work is how we belong to the world.
 We recognize our work in the names that others give us, and in what we call ourselves.
 Work is how we reveal ourselves to the world—the outward-facing parts of us.
 Work changes as we change: our work is always a work in progress.

 Work is how we create meaning from the world.
 We define our work by the intent we bring to it—to share our craft, to perform our duty, to put ourselves in service, to build connection and community, to create, to support, to heal, to give our love.
-The lowliest tasks can become the most exalted work we do; the highest, the most corrupted.
+The lowliest tasks can become the most exalted work we do; the highest, the most defiled.

 The best work is difficult to arrive at.
 We must understand our hearts, and clarify our intent.
 We must honor what is most important to us.
 We must find the courage to follow what is heartfelt in us, and put ourselves at risk.